A woman receiving a radiation treatment

 How is SBRT used in lung cancer treatment?

-Because lung cancers are usually small tumors in the lung, SBRT is a good option for treatment.
-It is preferable to other forms of radiation that target large areas.
+Because early-stage lung cancers may be small tumors in the lung, SBRT is a good potential option for treatment.
+It is often preferable to other forms of radiation that target large areas.
 It also can be a better option than surgery, which has more risks and side effects.
-Some people may not be healthy enough for surgery.2-5
+Additionally, some people may not be healthy enough for surgery.2-5

 Getting SBRT is a painless process.
 Before you begin SBRT, you will have a lot of imaging done.
 This helps your doctor find the tumor and make a radiation plan.
 Your doctor may order:3